The Variance of Causal Effect Estimators for Binary V-structures: Introduction

 In evaluating the variance of different estimators, \cite{henckel19graphical} recently obtained the remarkable result that the asymptotically optimal adjustment set can be determined solely based on graphical criteria regardless of the edge coefficients.
 Even more recently, this has been extended to non-parametric estimators \citep{rotnitzky2019efficient} and the asymptotically optimal set has been further characterised \citep{witte2020efficient}.

 To explore the precision of causal estimators for non-linear models we consider the simplest such case: a DAG with 3 nodes of binary variables organised in a v-structure with the outcome $Y$ of interest as a collider with parents $Z$ and $X$ (Figure \ref{fig:vstruct}), and with the latter being the exposure whose effect we wish to estimate.

-For binary data and relatively small networks, one can explicitly marginalise over the remaining nodes in the DAG and its parameters \citep{moffaetal17} to estimate causal effects.
-For the v-structure we compute the variance of the two different estimators corresponding to different adjustment sets, or to marginalisation with and without the edge from the third variable $Z$.
-In particular, we wish to compute the total causal effect of $X$ on $Y$:
+For binary data and relatively small networks, one can explicitly marginalise over the remaining nodes in the DAG and its parameters \citep{moffaetal17} to derive interventional distributions as

-where we can utilise the conditional probabilities since $X$ has no parents in the v-structure.
-We can therefore estimate the causal effect of $X$ on $Y$ from the raw conditionals in the data.
-For the v-structure we have the relationship